DEFRA/water-abstraction-team/coding_conventions.md

 - routes `thing.routes.js`
 - services `thing.service.js`

 Anytime an acronym is used in the naming of a file this should be written in capital letters, such as `convert-to-CSV.service.js`.
+This also means we should never start a file name with an acronym as file names shouldn't start with capital letters.

 Unit test files should be the same as the thing being tested with `.test` added to the end, for example `thing.service.test.js`.
 The `test/` folder structure should mirror the `app/` folder.